- Home

 Phases:

-e.
+f.
 Scope Changes – Programmatic scope changes are defined as changes developed and initiated by the department or project champion.
-Owner controlled scope changes are those proposed by contractors, consultants and/or FMD or Medical Center (MC)/Health System (HS) Architect.
+Owner controlled scope changes are those proposed by contractors, consultants and/or FMD or FPDC.
 These may occur as new construction-related ideas and opportunities arise that reduce costs or improve outcomes, such as new materials or processes.
-All significant programmatic and owner controlled scope changes that occur during the design or construction phase and which significantly impact the contingency or total project budget must be approved by the appropriate body based on the project tier.
-Management centers are authorized to re-allocate costs within the approved project budget.
+All significant programmatic and owner controlled scope changes that occur during the design or construction phase and which significantly impact the contingency or total project budget must be approved by the appropriate body based on project tier.

 Committees: